Baggins5066/Botlivia-Blevitron/replit.md

 !profile  (view your own profile)
 ```

-**Set a user's description/persona:**
+**Set factual context about your relationship with a user:**
 ```
-!setdesc @Baggins This is Aiden.
-Act like a jealous anime girl that secretly has a crush on him but refuses to acknowledge it.
-Be mean, sassy, and show hints of wanting him.
+!setdesc @Baggins This is Aiden, your ex-boyfriend from a few years ago.
+You still have feelings for him.
 ```

 **List all profiles:**